anditv21/goove-fan-discord-bot/README.md

-# Goove Bot
+# Govee Bot

-Goove Bot is a Discord bot designed to control Govee devices, specifically for managing a fan.
+Govee Bot is a Discord bot designed to control Govee devices, specifically for managing a fan.
 With this bot, you can send commands to your fan to turn it on or off, adjust the speed and control oscillation.

 ## Prerequisites